Duwamish people: Reservation era (late 19th century)

 After the 1860s, the Duwamish who remained off-reservation continued to live in their traditional communities along Lake Washington and the Black, Cedar, White, and Green rivers.
 Traditional longhouses were built at these sites into the mid-1800s.
 One such settlement was located at the confluence of the Black and Cedar rivers.
 The settlement was led by William (also known as Stoda), the most powerful political leader of the Duwamish from the mid-1800s until his death.
-William led both the Duwamish at the confluence, and on the reservations, keeping their political integrity intact.
+William led the Duwamish both at the confluence and on the reservations, keeping their political integrity intact.
 William brought Duwamish from the still-existing Duwamish villages, as well as those living on the Port Madison and Muckleshoot reservations, to a sing gamble ceremony in 1894.
 After his death in 1896, the off-reservation Duwamish community began to move to new white settlements.
 By 1910, all known independent Duwamish settlements had disappeared.
 This was greatly effected by Ordinance No. 5, which in 1865 banned Native Americans from living in the city unless housed and employed by a white settler, and also by the repeated burning of still-existing Duwamish settlements.